PolyhedralDev/Seismic/README.md

 # About

-Seismic is a Java sampler and math library, with a wide selection of functions.
-It started out as simply a fork of [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) that broke up the monolithic class into separate classes for each sampler, but has since grown to include a much wider selection of samplers and features, including math functions useful for worldgen and other game development tasks.
+Seismic is a Java sampler and math library, with a wide selection of functions and types.
+It started out as simply a fork of [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) that broke up the monolithic class into separate classes for each sampler, but has since grown to include a much wider selection of samplers and features, including math functions and types.
+Where there is overlap with Java's Math class it is assumed that Seismic's functions are faster, sometimes trading a reasonable amount of accuracy or handling of special floating point values.

 # Features